eluv-io/elv-client-js/utilities/tests/integration/README.md

 A `null` value indicates that the variable should not be used, and this allows overriding defaults or selectively removing some items from a preset after including it.

+NOTE: values used as command line options are not subject to shell expansion - e.g. an entry like `files: "~/myFile.mp4"` will not have the tilde converted to your home directory.
+On the other hand, you do not need to escape spaces or special characters like the pipe symbol `(|)`.
+You will, however, need to escape quotes `(")` and dollar signs `($)`.
+For quotes, use backslash + quote `\"`, and for dollar signs use two dollar signs `$$`.
+(See the **VARIABLE SUBSTITUTIONS** section below for more information on how dollar signs are used.)

 #### THE include_presets "VARIABLE"

 Any **preset** can include other presets by listing them in an array under the special name `"include_presets"`.
 For example,